SILPH-UK/silph.github.io/readme.md

 - can updating the images also push a post to discord?
 - How to restore time's up warning at 0, but retain negative time
   - How to change colour to red on stopwatch-timer
-- button to return to QR codes
-- stop buttons broke

 TODO (content)
 - Leaderboard of points earned in the seasn (W/L/D)